brython-dev/brython/www/doc/en/install.md

   the Python standard library supported by Brython
 - __index.html__ : a home page
-- __demo.html__ : a page with a few examples of how to use Brython for client-side development.
-This page is not installed if option `--no-demo` was passed to `brython-cli install`
+- __demo.html__ : a page with a few examples of how to use Brython for client-side development

+The html pages are not installed if option `--no-demo` was passed to `brython-cli install`

 __brython.js__ includes very often used modules : `browser, browser.html, javascript`.